Logo with black background, white and red text reading "ADHD coached".

 Here, we make a diagnosis an invitation.
 An inquiry to dive a little deeper, to adapt life to our strengths and values, and to build a day-to-day that fuels you with the right people around you and the right path ahead.

 We encourage anyone to reach out below as we have many wonderful coaches to refer you to.
-We try and find slots where possible, but for now we are heavily focused on other projects on top of coaching we’ve already committed to.
+We try and find slots where possible.

 Services: